 Seattle is grey-haired women coaxing camelias out of the ground and waging war on the squirrels.
 Seattle is craft beer and craft cannabis: “I find the Freaky Juicy to be a cerebral creativity booster, while the Sludgehammer Diesel is more of a couch potato body high.”

 Seattle is a gorgeous snowy owl taking up residence on the roof of a Queen Anne house.
 Seattle is the crowd of locals who drop by to see the owl on their daily walk.
-And Seattle is the residents of that house putting up a sign that sternly asks that you don’t disturb the owl — and then lists out a dizzying array of owl facts.
+And Seattle is the residents of the owl-hosting house erecting a sign to sternly ask that you don’t disturb the owl —before listing out a dizzying array of owl facts.

 Seattle is your local maple tree — a fresh-faced youngster compared to the mossy ancients you’ve seen while backpacking on the Olympic peninsula — with a fresh new cloak of neon green.
 Seattle is Larry Mizell, Jr. turning your Tuesday afternoon drive into a dance party.
 Seattle is the dulcet tones of Johnny Horn telling you “that was Ruth Brown’s Love Contest released on Atlantic Records in 1954.
 It’s Sunday morning and you’re on Preaching The Blues, Seattle’s favorite hangover show…”